chatox/data-mining-course/upf/upf-online-exams.md

 The class will be divided into groups, each of them supervised by a different person.
 You will receive the link to Google Meet for your particular group before the exam.

-Please arrive 15 minutes before - please come to the Google Meet 15 minutes before
+Please arrive 15 minutes before the exam stars.

 ### Please have with you